 In recent years, fundraising activities, membership dues, and memorial gifts have enabled the Guild to invest more than 6 million dollars to improve and maintain the Cathedral gardens and grounds.

 The All Hallows Guild Garden Committee collaborated with our outstanding horticulturists to transform the space surrounding Sayre House into a garden landscape suitable for the Cathedral Dean and his family.

 The Guild joined the Million Pollinator Garden Challenge by adding cocoons of Osmia ‘blue orchard bees (a non-stinging variety of bees) to trees around the Bishop’s Garden.

-Working with Michael Vergason Landscape Architects, we recently completed the connection between the Bishop’s Garden and the All Hallows Amphitheater.
+Last summer we completed the connection between the Bishop’s Garden and the All Hallows Amphitheater.
 The stonework across Pilgrim Road was installed to join the amphitheater entrance to the new stepping stone path to the Garden.

 Repairing and repointing of the Carderock stones of Shadow House, designed by Cathedral Architect Philip Frohman.
 The stones were originally part of “Red Top,” the summer residence of Grover Cleveland.